 There’s something so ‘connected’ about pink and blue, isn’t there?
 These are the classic ‘baby’ colors, they are complementary in the garden, and they simply play so nicely together.
-Perhaps that’s why Cybis chose to use them several times as the alternative special-version color of a sculpture.
+Perhaps that’s why Cybis chose to use them several times as the alternative color of a designated gallery-event sculpture.
 Sometimes a colorway switch can be notably less successful than the original, but not often in the case of pink/blue.

-In the late 1970s Cybis produced a special edition of 100 sculptures for a Brielle Galleries event, for which they changed the shoe, hair ribbon and dress ribbons to pink.
+For this late-1970s gallery-event piece they changed the shoe, hair ribbon and dress ribbons to pink.
 She was named Patty Pink and was made available on a first-come first-served basis to attendees of the event.
 She was not individually numbered but only 100 were made.
 At one time I had her in my collection and should mention that the actual shade of pink was not ‘salmon’ as it appears in this photo; it was a true clear baby pink.
 If I recall correctly, Patty was priced at $225.

 Melissa was introduced in 1976 and is 10” tall.
 Her issue price was $225 and she was retired before the summer of 1982.
 Although not based on an actual poem, her tagline in all of the Cybis advertisements was Melissa shelters the timid hare and gentle creatures everywhere.
 Other than her blue eyes, pink is the only color used on this sculpture.
 The back of her robe is especially pretty, I think, with the delicately pink-tinted raised floral decoration.

-Cybis created this blue version for a Brielle Galleries event, described simply as Pandora in blue.
+This mid-1970s event edition was sold as Pandora in blue.
 This was another piece that was once in my collection, and I preferred it to the retail version because the blue is softer and was consistent throughout.
 In fact I never bought the regular version because I didn’t like the dark blue that Cybis used on her shoes and hair bow!
 So when I learned that she was being done in this colorway for Brielle’s semiannual Cybis “party”, I jumped at the chance; to the best of my recollection she was priced at $150.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
-Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.